 After 700m the path again climbs to a spur and to your right, just across the boundary fence, there is a standing stone well worth a visit.

-It is now an easy descent where you pass the junction with the Divis Summit trail, a stone seat and eventually come to the start of the final and shortest of the waymarked ways – the Lough Trail.
-If you have sufficient energy I suggest striking left 100m here to visit the bronze age ring stone settlement which is just visible from the path.
+After joining this track you turn left and descend passing a stone seat eventually come to the start of the final and shortest of the waymarked ways – the Lough Trail.
+However before following this, if you have sufficient energy, I suggest striking left 100m here to visit the bronze age ring stone settlement which is just visible from the path.

 The site seems to consist of a double walled outer circle with two thick walled inner circles – perhaps dwellings and an animal pen.
 Old maps mark it as a sheep fold but surely it was once something much more than this.